nexiles/nexiles-documentation-project/docs/use-cases/UC004-end-user.rst

 Normal Flow
 ===========

 From the nexiles|starter Anton opens the doc app which shows all released documentation that is available for his company.
 He clicks on a documentation that Fred has published some time ago and receives a message saying that a new version of the documentation is available.
 He has the option to download the new version or continue opening the old one.
 He chooses to download the new documentation.
 A small progress bar shows that the download has started.
 When the download finishes the new documentation opens up in a new tab.
-The new documentation looks the same as the old one but some new parts of documentation are added to the document.
+The new documentation looks the same as the old one but some new parts of documentation have been added to the document.

 Notes
 =====